An implicit ODE-based numerical solver for the simulation of the Heisenberg-Euler equations in 3+1 dimensions: Numerical Method

-There are two factors to be considered when choosing $\widehat{\mathcal{S}}$.
-Firstly, with larger size of the stencil, both, the accuracy of the numerical scheme and the numerical load of the algorithm increase.
-For the solver presented in this paper fourth-order schemes are used.
+There are two things to be considered when choosing $\widehat{\mathcal{S}}$.
+Firstly, with larger size of the stencil both, the accuracy of the numerical scheme and the numerical load of the algorithm increase.
+For the solver presented in this paper 4th order differences are used.
 The second consideration to be made is biasing.
-Choosing a symmetric distribution $\mathcal{S}_{-k}=\mathcal{S}_k$ of points leads to $\mathcal{S}_0=0$ causing two disconnected grids leading to mesh drift instabilities \cite{NumericalRecipies}.
-Avoiding the mesh drift instabilities by biasing the stencil, i.e., by taking a non-symmetrical distribution of points, results in a non-isotropic space, which reduces the propagation speed of waves in the direction towards which the stencil is heavier weighted.
+Choosing a symmetric distribution $\mathcal{S}_{-k}=\mathcal{S}_k$ of stencil points leads to $\mathcal{S}_0=0$ causing two disconnected grids.
+Disconnected grids cause mesh drift instabilities \cite{NumericalRecipies}.
+Avoiding the latter by biasing the stencil, i.e., by taking an asymmetric stencil results in an anisotropic space, which reduces the propagation speed of em-waves in the direction towards which the stencil is heavier weighted.

-While the mesh drift cannot be avoided for symmetric stencils, the effect of the non-isotropic wave propagation as encountered for biased stencils can.
-By diagonalizing the matrix containing the $\mathbf{Q}_x$'s in \eqref{LinPropEq}
+While the mesh drifting cannot be avoided for symmetric stencils propagation speed errors due to biased stencils however can.
+To see this the expression